javelit/docs/content/develop/api-reference/_index.md

 <br />

-Jeamlit provides a few commands to help you build conversational apps.
+Javelit provides a few commands to help you build conversational apps.
 These chat elements are designed to be used in conjunction with each other, but you can also use them separately.

 `st.chat_message` lets you insert a chat message container into the app so you can display messages from the user or the app.
-Chat containers can contain other Jeamlit elements, including charts, tables, text, and more. `st.chat_input` lets you display a chat input widget so the user can type in a message.
+Chat containers can contain other Javelit elements, including charts, tables, text, and more. `st.chat_input` lets you display a chat input widget so the user can type in a message.

 <TileContainer>
 <RefCard href="/develop/api-reference/chat/st.chat_input">